microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyExternalIdentityPolicy.md

 # Update-MgPolicyExternalIdentityPolicy

 ## SYNOPSIS
-Update the settings of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave an Azure AD tenant via self-service controls.
+Update the navigation property externalIdentitiesPolicy in policies

 ## SYNTAX